Commercial leases and COVID-19 FAQs

 We want to keep businesses in business so they can rebound and support jobs and the economy in the future.

-Key features of the Regulation are outlined below.
+Key features of the Regulation are outlined below, and elsewhere on these FAQs.

 Eligible commercial tenants can ask their landlord to renegotiate rent and other terms of the lease.
 Negotiations between tenants and landlords must be had in good faith and have regard to: